goofy2k/MIDI-sequencer/README.md

 **Status in version 9: no runtime error**
 Plays audible note to soundboard, without runtime errors!
 Need to check the MIDI codes that arrive at the board.
-Add logging of received MIDI messages to it's firmware.
+Added logging of received MIDI messages to it's firmware.

   **Next steps:**

-  - Debug the MIDITick component
+  - DONE v9 Debug the MIDITick component
-  - Wrap MQTT port in MIDIIn,  wrap BLE port in MIDIOut,  phase out RtMidi (?)
+  - DONE v9 Wrap MQTT port in MIDIIn,  wrap BLE port in MIDIOut,  phase out RtMidi (?)
+  - clean up the code
+  - implement more MIDITick users (sequencer, recorder)